-We encourage all pupils to arrive at school on time every day as important information is provided during form time plus our daily act of worship activities.
+We encourage all students to arrive at school on time every day as important information is provided during form time plus our daily act of worship activities.
 If punctuality becomes an issue then a staged approach of home contact and sanctions are applied.

-If pupils are late to an individual lesson, this is monitored and will be addressed by the pupil Progress Leader.
-We want all pupils to arrive to each lesson on time so they can start without any interruptions and maximum time can be spent on teaching and learning.
+If students are late to an individual lesson, this is monitored and will be addressed by the student's Progress Leader.
+We want all students to arrive to each lesson on time so they can start without any interruptions and maximum time can be spent on teaching and learning.